-Redout is being touted as a tribute to previous racing titles such as WipeOut, F-Zero, Rollcage and even POD (Anyone remember that game?).
-That’s some pretty tall shoes to fill, especially since several of those titles mentioned have a huge following, really passionate fans.
-I just happen to be one of those fans and have played just about every arcade and anti-gravity racing game in existence.
-So when I found out about Redout via friend several months ago, I’ve been following the development of the title.
+Redout is being touted as a tribute to previous racing titles such as Wipeout, F-Zero, Rollcage, and even POD (Anyone remembers that game?).
+That’s some pretty high-heeled shoes to fill, especially since several of those titles mentioned have a huge following, really passionate fans.
+I happen to be one of those fans and have played just about every arcade and anti-gravity racing game in existence.
+Ever since I found out about Redout via a friend several months ago, I’ve been following the title’s development.
 And while I’m spoiling the review from the start, I’m happy to say that Redout does exactly what the development team behind the title, 34Bigthings, set out to do.
-However, they didn’t just give us yet another futuristic racing game, they’ve added a few updates that help separate the game from the pack.
+However, they didn’t just give us yet another futuristic racing game.
+They’ve added a few updates that help separate the game from the pack.

-Redout also handles powerups different compared to other games similar to it.
-Instead of being collecting powerups off the track during the race, you’re given the option to purchase them, should you have enough credits.
-Every ship can handle two powerups; active and passive.
-Active power-ups are typically weapons that are manually fired, where passive provide additional stat upgrades to your vehicle.
-This way powerups aren’t random and you always know what you’re using when going into a race.
-I can see why other games didn’t include this, yet after using this system I prefer it.
-I like knowing that I’ll go into a race with missiles every time vs randomly acquiring a powerup.
-Also, this also means there are no surprises and that there’s no one almighty weapon (Read: Blue Shells) that can drastically alter your race.
+Redout also handles power-ups differently compared to other games similar to it.
+Instead of collecting powerups off the track during the race, you’re given the option to purchase them, should you have enough credits.
+Every ship can handle two power-ups; active and passive.
+Active power-ups are typically weapons manually fired, whereas passive provide additional stat upgrades to your vehicle.
+This way, power-ups aren’t random, and you always know what you’re using when going into a race.
+I can see why other games didn’t include this, yet I prefer it after using this system.
+I like knowing that I’ll go into a race with missiles every time vs. randomly acquiring a powerup.
+This also means there are no surprises and that there’s no one almighty weapon (Read: Blue Shells) that can drastically alter your race.

-And those credits you need to purchase upgrades or new vehicles is earned by winning races.
-The better you place, the more you win and the faster you rank up levels.
+And those credits you need to purchase upgrades or new vehicles are earned by winning races.
+The better you place, the more you win, and the faster you rank up levels.
 So, race, win, upgrade, profit!

-Without a doubt, Redout, is one of the fastest anti-gravity racers I’ve played.
+Without a doubt, Redoutis one of the fastest anti-gravity racers I’ve played.
 That’s including games of the past as well several other in-development AG racers that I’ve played.
 The sense of speed is definitely one of the major draws of the game.
-Tb be honest, after playing Redout for multiple sessions and going back to another unnamed racer in the same vein, it was notably slower.
+After playing Redout for multiple sessions and going back to another unnamed racer in the same vein, it was notably slower.
 That’s how well the speed is represented in Redout.
 Mind you, that’s without even upgrading my default vehicle or engaging the boost in a race.
-However, once I did manage to upgrade the vehicle it got faster and with the boost button pressed, it resembled a scene out of Star Wars, whenever a ship hit hyperspace.
+However, once I did manage to upgrade the vehicle, it got faster, and with the boost button pressed, it resembled a scene out of Star Wars, whenever a ship hit hyperspace.

 The vehicles, however, are a different story.
 Many of them look like basic models with their textures left off and rough looking.
-Yet as you play the game, you’ll see shadows and reflects cast onto them as you race.
-It just looks off, yet this seems to be the look that 34BigThings was going off, as there’s no way they’d waste the time putting all the particle effects and reflections on the vehicles if the models weren’t where they wanted them to be.
-Yet, on the other hand, every vehicle has some sort of animation for when it turns or strafes, which is actually pretty cool and shows how much work went into even the little details.
+Yet as you play the game, you’ll see shadows and reflections cast onto them as you race.
+It just looks off, yet this seems to be the look that 34BigThings was going off, as there’s no way they’d waste time putting all the particle effects and reflections on the vehicles if the models weren’t where they wanted them to be.
+On the other hand, every vehicle has some animation for when it turns or strafes, which is actually pretty cool and shows how much work went into even the little details.
 Before warned folks, if you have issues with tons of visual stimuli, Redout may actually be a little too much to bear.
-Just look at the name of the game!

-The controls, the one thing that can make or break even the best racing title.
-Here’s where Redout seems to be mixed bag.
-You’re given three different control schemes and they’re all pretty much the same with the exception on how the air brakes work.
-With games such as Wipeout, you had access to the left/right triggers or bumpers to strafe.
+The controls are the one thing that can make or break even the best racing title.
+Here’s where Redout seems to be a mixed bag.
+You’re given three different control schemes, and they’re all pretty much the same except how the air brakes work.
+With Wipeout games, you had access to the left/right triggers or bumpers to strafe.
 Here, you’re given those very same options, with a third – Redout.
-Yes, it’s called the same thing as the game and it allows you to control both only your strafing with the right analog stick, but also your pitch.
+Yes, it’s called the same thing as the game, and it allows you to control both your strafing with the right analog stick and your pitch.
 This makes for some interesting racing, as you can literally control your vehicle like you would in a first-person shooter.
 It does get some used to, as I smashed my way through many races using this control method.
-Yet I do feel that it’s the best option for playing the game.
+Yet, I do feel that it’s the best option for playing the game.
 It’s also worth noting that while the game is made for control pads, keyboard warriors will be able to play the game as well.
 I tested this out and actually did better at times in the early races, not so much in the later ones.

-There’s also 4 different views in the game; three outside and a bonnet view.
-There is a missed opportunity to include a cockpit view, however, thank’s to the miracle of online patching and DLC’s, we may yet get this.
+There are also 4 different views in the game; three outside and a bonnet view.
+There is a missed opportunity to include a cockpit view.
+However, thanks to the miracle of online patching and DLCs, we may yet get this.
 I’ve reached out to the developer to see if this is coming or not.